AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 But rules with mixed style domains restriction are considered invalid.
 So, for example, the rule `[$domain=example.org]example.com##.textad` will be rejected.

-> **Compatibility with different versions of AdGuard.** This type of rules is supported by AdGuard for Windows, Mac and Android. **Developer builds only at this moment.**
+> **Compatibility with different versions of AdGuard.** Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.

 <a id="non-basic-rules-modifiers-path"></a>

-### path
+### `path`

-`path` limits the rule application area to specific locations or pages on websites.
+`$path` modifier limits the rule application area to specific locations or pages on websites.

 #### Syntax
 ```